GfSE/SAF-Specification/stakeholders.md

 * What additional information the system or a system element needs to generate to enable testing?
 * What are necessary enabling systems?
 * What are necessary inputs for operating the system expected to be provided by other external entitys?
 * What are the capabilities that are supported by the system?

+  ***Rationale:  In my role, I need to identify suitable basic components on the grounds of the required system capabilities..***
 * What are the configuration items in the physical architecture?
 * What are the consequences, if the Stakeholder’s concerns are not considered?
 * What are the different contexts the system is embedded and utilized in?
 * What are the encryption means used for an exchange?
 * What are the external physical entities the system interacts with in the respective context?
+* What are the functional requirements imposed on the system?

+  ***Rationale:  In my role, I need to check if the system design realizes the system requirements.***
 * What are the geographical and physical locations of the intended / proposed elements of the solution?
+* What are the non-functional requirements imposed on the system?

+  ***Rationale:  In my role, I need to check if the system design realizes the system requirements.***
 * What are the normal and extreme environmental conditions for normal operation, for not operational, for storage and for transport?
 * What are the physical components?
 * What are the planned architectural means for risk mitigation?